 The purpose of a solid brand architecture is to address the following questions:

-• What is the overarching branding approach?
-Master brand, brand/sub-brand, endorsed brand, stand-alone brand/brands, including or some combination of any of these?
+• What is the overarching branding approach for the master brand, any sub-brands, endorsed brand, stand-alone brands or any combination of these?

 • How many levels are there in the structure of the brand portfolio?